 There are also drawbacks that you would be less likely to experience with sperm from an anonymous donor.
 Consider the following:

 - It can be legally complicated.
 It’s important to work with a lawyer to define what, if any, rights your sperm donor will have to your child.
-You should also check laws governing insemination procedures in your state and review other legal options to ensure that both you and your partner end up with full parental rights.
+You should also check laws governing insemination procedures and parentage in your state to ensure that both you and your partner end up with full parental rights.

 - The sperm should be tested.
 Just like sperm from an anonymous donor, sperm from a known donor should be tested with a semen analysis to make sure it’s fertile.

 - The donor must be medically screened, and the sperm frozen and quarantined before use (if you are using a fertility clinic).
-Even if you know your donor, the FDA requires that they be tested for infectious diseases like HIV to avoid passing them on to the mother or child.
+Even if you know your donor, the FDA requires that they be tested for infectious diseases like HIV to avoid passing them on to the person carrying the pregnancy or child.
 The sperm may also need to be quarantined for 6 months if you want to use it in a fertility clinic, after which time your donor would be tested again.

 Using donor sperm